 Compare travel insurance for Turkey

-With miles of shimmering coastline and over 500 Blue Flag beaches, as well as the ancient and beautiful city of Istanbul, Turkey attracts around 2.5 million Brits every year.
-Before you jet off to this stunning holiday destination, here’s what you need to know about Turkey travel insurance.
+With miles of shimmering coastline and over 500 Blue Flag beaches, not to mention the ancient city of Istanbul, Turkey attracts millions of Brits every year.
+Before you jet off to this stunning holiday destination, here’s what you should know about travel insurance for Turkey.

-With miles of shimmering coastline and over 500 Blue Flag beaches, as well as the ancient and beautiful city of Istanbul, Turkey attracts around 2.5 million Brits every year.
-Before you jet off to this stunning holiday destination, here’s what you need to know about Turkey travel insurance.
+With miles of shimmering coastline and over 500 Blue Flag beaches, not to mention the ancient city of Istanbul, Turkey attracts millions of Brits every year.
+Before you jet off to this stunning holiday destination, here’s what you should know about travel insurance for Turkey.

 Do I need travel insurance for Turkey?

-Crime levels are generally low in Turkey, but you still need to look out for street robbery and pickpocketing in the major tourist areas of Istanbul.
-Having insurance for your personal possessions and travel money could save your holiday from being ruined.
+Crime levels are generally low in Turkey, but street robbery and pickpocketing are common in the major tourist areas of Istanbul according to Gov.uk.
+Having insurance for your personal possessions and travel money could save your holiday from being ruined if you do have anything stolen.

 Customers with pre-existing medical conditions